 Most Canadians continue to spend less than before the pandemic

-Although approximately 34% of Canadians report they do not expect to return to using cash payments to the same extent as pre-Covid once the pandemic recedes, 31% of Canadians expect to use cash payments more often as the economy recovers, even though they have favoured using either digital or contactless payments since the onset of the pandemic.
+Although approximately 34% of Canadians report they do not expect to return to using cash payments to the same extent as pre-Covid once the pandemic recedes, 31% of Canadians expect to use cash payments more often as the economy recovers, even though they have favoured using either digital or contactless payments since the onset of

 “In this most recent research, about 60% of Canadians report that they continue to spend less than before the pandemic,” said Tracey Black, President and CEO, Payments Canada.